West End High School (Nashville, Tennessee)

-West End High School is a historic building in Nashville, Tennessee, USA.
+West End High School is a historic building in Nashville, Tennessee, US.

 History

 The building was completed in 1937.
 It was built as a project of the Public Works Administration.
 The building's name was changed to West End Middle School in 1971.
 In 2015, it hosted grades 5-8.

 Architectural significance

 The building was designed by architect Donald W. Southgate in the Colonial Revival architectural style.
 It has been listed on the National Register of Historic Places since August 1, 2003.